 Davies, W. V., and E. R. O’Connell.
 2012.
 The British Museum Expedition to Elkab and Hagr Edfu 2012.
 BMSAES 19: 51–85.
 Read the article

 Davies, W. V., and E. R. O’Connell.
 Forthcoming 2014.
 The British Museum Expedition to Elkab and Hagr Edfu 2013.
 BMSAES 22: 1–34.

 O’Connell, E. R. 2010.
 The British Museum Expedition to Hagr Edfu 2010: Conservation through documentation project.
 Bulletin of the American Research Center in Egypt 197 (Fall): 1, 3–8.

-O’Connell, E. R. In press.
+O’Connell, E. R. 2013.
 The British Museum Expedition to Hagr Edfu 2012: Conservation through documentation project (Phase two).
-Bulletin of the American Research Center in Egypt.
+Bulletin of the American Research Center in Egypt 202 (Summer): 10–25.